Blitz-rgg/MCO-Dualshock-Square-Cross/README.md

 ![Layout](https://github.com/user-attachments/assets/80dde442-428e-49a2-97d1-9fbd106df721)

-2. Then in the Controler tab match what is in this image
+2. Then in the Controler tab of Zelda64Recomp match what is in this image

 ![controllersettings](https://github.com/user-attachments/assets/68d3c291-5527-4318-b778-516c744ac1c0)